 With its emphasis on drinking and debauchery, St. Patrick’s Day can seem like a holiday more suited to adults than little ones.
 But these fun activities can make being Irish (or pretending to be!) a family affair.

-Dye things green.
 This is an easy one – simply add a few drops of green food coloring to milk, scrambled eggs, pancake batter or other “dyeable” foods for a quick St. Patrick-ification of your meal.
 Or serve foods that are already green, like pistachio ice cream, lime gelatin or spinach salad.
+Kids will get a kick out of funny color snacks, and might even be interested in helping you cook or bake the green dishes.

-Hold a treasure hunt.
 Channel your kids’ inner leprechauns with a search for “gold.”
 For younger kids, hide loose doubloons in strategic places in the backyard and let them search, Easter-egg hunt style.
 For older kids, create written clues that will lead them to a “pot of gold” at the end.
 (DIY blog The Crafting Chicks has an excellent tutorial on a treasure hunt, complete with printable clues.)
+Use plastic coins for your gold or an image of a pot of gold that can be traded for something your child values, such as Robux or a $5 gift certificate to an ice cream store.

-Eat like the Irish.
-Turn dinner into a cultural lesson by serving dishes native to Ireland, like soda bread, corned beef and cabbage and shepherd’s pie.
+Turn dinner into a cultural lesson by serving dishes native to Ireland, like soda bread, corned beef and cabbage or shepherd’s pie.
 Irish Abroad, an online community for Irish expats and enthusiasts, has a wide variety of Irish recipes available to try.

 Photo courtesy of MDGovpics via a Creative Commons license.